Schr\"odinger Symmetry in Spherically-symmetric Static Mini-superspaces with Matter Fields: Vacuum with Cosmological Constant

 where $\MG ^{ab}$ is still given by \eqref{metric_L}.

-Now that the Hamiltonian takes the same form as the free-particle Hamiltonian, we can apply the strategy in Sec.\ref{sec:strategy} and obtain the Schrödinger symmetry.
+Now that the Hamiltonian takes the same form as the free-particle Hamiltonian, we can follow the steps in Sec.\ref{sec:particle} to obtain the Schrödinger symmetry.
 The set of the generators consists of $\tP_\pm$ and

 which satisfy the symmetry condition \eqref{symmetry_cond} for the Hamiltonian \eqref{H_g5}.
 These have the relations \eqref{bp_canonical_relation_free}, \eqref{jalg_free}, \eqref{qalg_free}, and \eqref{qpbalg_free}, establishing the 2D Schrödinger algebra: